Structo/structo.github.io/quiz-frontend-high.md

 Please commit your source code to your **Github** repository as your commits pattern will be assessed as well.
 Once you have completed the quiz, do share to us the link to the repository.

+Please include the instruction on how to run your application in a `README.md` file.

 ## Introduction
 In a Redux-backed React App, actions are often dispatched from different places, eg: Mouse click on button, Asynchronous response from http APIs, etc. One challenge of writing an __Web Application__ is that application's actions are often triggered from _url changes_.